bonitasoft/bonita-doc/md/tomcat-bundle.md

 * Linux: `<TOMCAT_HOME>/bonita-stop.sh`

+**Troubleshooting:**
-If you see `checkThreadLocalMapForLeaks` errors, the probably indicates that Tomcat is shutting down before all work threads are completed.
+If you see `checkThreadLocalMapForLeaks` errors, they probably indicate that Tomcat is shutting down before all work threads are completed.
 You can [increase the work service termination timeout](performance-tuning.md) to ensure that work is complete before shutdown.

 <a id="post-install" />